mattjlewis/diozero/docs/docs/3_api/6_Exceptions.md

 _"If a client can reasonably be expected to recover from an exception, make it a checked exception.
 If a client cannot do anything to recover from the exception, make it an unchecked exception.”_

-BVroadly, RuntimeIOException are thrown as a result of the following incomplete list of scenarios:
+Broadly, RuntimeIOException are thrown as a result of the following incomplete list of scenarios:

 * General - any file IOException gets rethrown as a wrapped RuntimeIOException
 * General - any errors returned from the native C library (status value < 0)